imasheepow/IncendiumAcademy/content/math/combinatorics/basic-counting/basic-principles.md

 $$|S_1 \times S_2 \times \dots \times S_k| = |S_1| \times |S_2| \times \dots \times |S_k| $$

 One thing to take note of is that the multiplication principle is only directly applicable when the events are **independent** (the outcome of one event won't affect the outcomes of another event).
-If the events are not indenendent then we need to take that into consideration when counting our outcomes.
+If the events are not independent then we need to take that into consideration when counting our outcomes.

 Let's look at some problems involving the multiplication principle.